ShashankSubramanian/transformer-perf-estimates/README.md

 # Performance Estimates for Large AI Transformer Models

-This repository implements code from this paper [`TODO`],  that analytically models the performance of transformers in three steps:
+This repository implements code from this [paper](https://arxiv.org/abs/2410.00273),  that analytically models the performance of transformers in three steps:

 * Count the FLOPs, #memory accesses, communication volume of each operation in the transformer, as well as the memory consumed to hold intermediate activation maps (for the backward pass) and weights.
 * Compute the theoretical time for the forward and backward pass, given underlying system (accelerator and network) characteristics.